Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   not sufficient.
 - Image size should be kept as small as possible, without the loss of needed details for decision making.
-- Images should be made greyscale in situations where color information is not needed for making informed decisions.
+- Images should be made grayscale in situations where color information is not needed for making informed decisions.

 ### Raycast Observations